mrocklin/blog/_posts/work/2018-05-22-beyond-numpy.md

 So even when the Numpy implementation is no longer ideal, the Numpy API lives on in successor projects.

-*Note: the Numpy implementation remains ideal 95+% of the time.
+*Note: the Numpy implementation remains ideal most of the time.
 Dense in-memory arrays are still the common case.
-This blogpost is about the other 5% of cases (which are also important)*
+This blogpost is about the minority of cases where Numpy is not ideal*

 We can write code very similar code between all of Numpy, GPU, sparse, and parallel arrays: